carpentries-incubator/reproducible-publications-quarto/episodes/04-good-project.md

 scripts.
 Let’s discuss three of those common stress points:

 - **File/folder disorganization**
-  - you cannot find your files on your computer (or your cloud storage)
+  - You cannot find your files on your computer (or your cloud storage)
   - Multiple versions of files with names such as "finaldraft_4.txt"
   - Path issues when trying to run code
   - Reviewers or colleagues cannot re-run your code/analyses